sumitpatkulkar/wecare/README.md

-###wecare is web application for sunita who is 65+ years old woman to help her to live healthy and happy life
+###wecare is web application for who are 65+ years old to help them to live healthy and happy life
 #Web site home page url
 --